matpato/Paleo_DataScience/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
+Developed by Matilde Pato & André Baptista as part of the Master Dissertation in Computer Science and Engineering.

 - GitHub: [https://github.com/matpato/Paleo_DataScience](https://github.com/matpato/Paleo_DataScience)
 - Email: [andrefbaptista2@gmail.com](mailto:andrefbaptista2@gmail.com) &